 As well as disrupting speech, severe stuttering can lead to physical symptoms such as eye blinks, looking away, leg shaking, grimaces and the tensing of facial muscles when someone is struggling to get a word out.

 It is important to also highlight that disfluency is not a disease, an illness, or a mental disability.
-It also does not reflect a persons’ intellectual capacity, quite the contrary.
+It also does not reflect a persons’ intellectual capacity.
 In fact, many professionals who stutter have incredibly successful careers.
-Some of the most famous people who either stuttered in early childhood or still stuttered as adults include politicians Winston Churchill and former US Vice President Joe Biden, actors Emily Blunt, Marilyn Monroe and Nicole Kidman, as well as Bruce Willis, Samuel L. Jackson and Ed Sheeran, naturalist Charles Darwin, cartoonist Jim Davis, journalist Byron Pitts, businessman Malcolm Fraser and sportsman Tiger Woods.
+Some of the most famous people who either stuttered in early childhood or still stuttered as adults include politicians Winston Churchill and current US President Joe Biden, actors Emily Blunt, Marilyn Monroe and Nicole Kidman, as well as Bruce Willis, Samuel L. Jackson and Ed Sheeran, naturalist Charles Darwin, cartoonist Jim Davis, journalist Byron Pitts, businessman Malcolm Fraser and sportsman Tiger Woods.
 Perhaps most famous of all was King George VI of Great Britain.
 The Oscar winning film The King’s Speech tells the story of his struggle with a speech impediment.

 Stuttering affects over 70 million people worldwide from all social classes, cultures and ethnic groups.
 It affects around four times as many men as women, a gender discrepancy that is not fully understood.
 Women are also more likely to spontaneously grow out of stuttering than men.

 No one really knows the precise causes of this complex disorder.
 However, researchers believe stuttering to be a neurological condition with a genetic pre-disposition as stuttering often runs in families.
 Family dynamics can also play a role in the development of a stutter.